sebastian-lapuschkin-sideprojects/raspberrypi/README.md

 Here I keep track of the setup and config steps on raspberry pi hardware in use at home

 ## OS
-Below setup is based on [raspbian buster](https://www.raspberrypi.org/downloads/raspbian/), with desktop (without recommended software).
+Below setup is based on [raspbian buster](https://www.raspberrypi.org/downloads/raspbian/), with desktop (just in case), without recommended software.
 Just follow the instructions on the website to create a bootable sd-card.

 ## Disabling no-password-policy for sudo'ers
 Because, let's be honest, this is just dangerous.
 See [no-no-pw-sudo.md](no-no-pw-sudo.md)